evkx/evkx.github.io/content/models/xpeng/g9/G9_AWD_Performance/_index.md

 The XPENG G9 AWD Performance, with dimensions of 4891 mm in length, 1937 mm in width, and 1670 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 You can choose between 5 different paint colors when ordering this model.

+You can select from multiple wheel designs, all available in the same size, on the XPENG G9 AWD Performance, allowing you to personalize your vehicle to match your style and driving preferences.
+The available tire and wheel combinations include:

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).

 There is only one roof for this model.
 The standard roof has a large panoramic roof extending over most of the areas from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.